-The purpose of family therapy is to help members of the family work through challenges and tough times in a way that uncovers the underlying problem in hopes of bringing the family closer together.
+The purpose of family program therapy is to help members of the family work through challenges and tough times in a way that uncovers the underlying problem in hopes of bringing the family closer together.
 When loved ones enter rehab for either a substance use disorder, mental health disorder, or both, the family system is often cracked or broken due to the extreme stress tied to the addiction and related behaviors.

 A significant component of substance abuse and mental health treatment is involving the family during therapy.
 Many experts believe that substance use disorders are a family disease, meaning that if one family member struggles with addiction, then the entire family unit is in disequilibrium.

 Mental health and substance use disorders can create havoc, stress, and destructive behaviors within the family, resulting in broken relationships and physical, emotional, and mental health problems.

 Additionally, underlying stress within the family unit is a known trigger for the development of mental health and substance use disorders; however, the family unit is also an essential aspect of treatment for these mental health disorders and addictions.
 Studies have shown that with the right training and therapy, family members can play the role of co-therapists, provide a support system, or become advocates and teachers of new skills.

 Family behavior therapy (FBT) is an all-inclusive treatment modality used to rebuild the family unit.
 Addictions and mental health disorders not only hurt an individual, but they also negatively impact the family unit as a whole.
 Family behavior therapy or Family program therapy teaches open communication, healthy boundaries, self-control, stimulus-control, conflict resolution skills, employment-seeking skills, and other essential skills needed to maintain a healthy family unit during recovery.
 Family members meet with the therapist to discuss emotions, thoughts, and negative underlying issues contributing to the mental health and substance use disorders.